Bangladesh's Dairy Industry Overview

 Milk Production and Processing

 Bangladesh produces approximately 9.4 million metric tons of milk annually.
-Of this, around 1.5 million metric tons are processed into various dairy products, including pasteurized milk, yogurt, cheese, and milk powder, demonstrating the country’s processing capabilities.
+Of this, around 1.5 million metric tons are processed into various dairy products, including pasteurized milk, yogurt, cheese, and milk powder, showcasing the country's processing capabilities.

 Dairy Product Production